Text by Daniel Garcia and James Bow

 The Future: Pressure and Resistance.

-Pressure to expand Milton GO train service comes from two sources: demand from the residents of Milton and Mississauga wishing to avoid traffic congestion on Highways 401 and 403 and passenger congestion on the Lakeshore GO line, and demand from the residents and politicians of Waterloo Region, particularly Cambridge, looking to improve their connections with the Greater Toronto Area.
-Resisting this pressure are the owners of Canadian Pacific, who see GO Trains as a potentially unwelcome obstacle to their freight traffic.
+Pressure to expand Milton GO train service comes from two sources: demand from the residents of Milton and Mississauga wishing to avoid traffic congestion on Highways 401 and 403 as well as passenger congestion on the Lakeshore GO line, and demand from the residents and politicians of Waterloo Region, particularly Cambridge, looking to improve their connections with the Greater Toronto Area.
+Resisting this pressure are the owners of Canadian Pacific, who see GO Trains as a potentially unwelcome obstacle to their freight movements.

 Cambridge Versus Kitchener